 Five times Anthony Fauci and Rand Paul clashed in testy Senate hearings

+Five times Anthony Fauci and Rand Paul clashed over leaked emails, masks and Omicron in testy Senate hearings

+Fauci and Paul engaged in their latest throw-down in front of a Senate committee this week

 Sparring partners Anthony Fauci and Rand Paul threw down in the Senate again this week.